 - Follows institution policies and procedures

-During didactic and clinical experiences, students will come in contact with patients, their families, and many health care professionals.
-Students as representatives of NYIT are expected to conform to the Student Code of Conduct, the ANA Standards of Practice and the ANA Code of Ethics.
+During didactic and clinical experiences, students will come in contact with patients, their families, and many healthcare professionals.
+Students as representatives of New York Tech are expected to conform to the Student Code of Conduct, the ANA Standards of Practice and the ANA Code of Ethics.

 Policy for Proctoring Examinations

-There will be faculty representation throughout each examination period.
+- Faculty Presence: There will be faculty representation throughout each examination period.
 The faculty member administering the exam will be present throughout the test taking period.
-The department chair, at his/her discretion may designate a second faculty member to be present during the examination period.
+The department chairperson, at their discretion, may designate a second faculty member to be present during the examination period.

-Coats and/or hats will not be allowed in the seating areas of the examination room.
+- Coats and/or hats will not be allowed in the seating areas of the examination room.
 All personal belongings will be placed in the front of the examination room, apart from the test taking area.
 No sweatshirts, scarves, or any clothing with pockets or hoods will be permitted.
-Written request for religious headgear will be made the first two weeks of the beginning of the semester.
+Religious attire is exempt.

 Exam Review Policy